blenq/pagio/pagio/docs/stmt_caching.rst

 A view exists to inspect all prepared statements for the current session. https://www.postgresql.org/docs/current/view-pg-prepared-statements.html

-The pagio library also implements protocol level statement caching.
+The pagio library also implements protocol level statement preparation.
 Not explicitly, like libpq, but transparently when a threshold is reached for the number of executions of a particular statement.
+The prepared statement is used on subsequent requests.
 This speeds up the process for two reasons:

-- There is less protocol traffic necessary for the client.
+- There is less protocol traffic and interpretation necessary for the client.
   It doesn't request nor receive metadata (like number of columns, and data types).
 - PostgreSQL does not need to parse the statement.

 This happens all transparently from the caller's perspective, but a bit of insight in the inner workings might be useful.

 A pagio connection maintains a cache of statements, with a default size of 100.
-When a statement is executed succesfully it is inserted or moved up to the most recently used spot in the cache.
+When a statement is executed successfully it is inserted or moved up to the most recently used spot in the cache.
-If a statement is executed successfully the number of times the prepare_threshold is set to, then it will prepared with a name next time around.
+If a statement is executed successfully the number of times the prepare_threshold is set to, then it will be prepared with a name next time around.
 So setting the prepare_threshold to 1 will have created a server side prepared statement when it is executed successfully twice.
 Using a name, causes PostgreSQL to keep a reference to it, until the statement is explicitly closed by the client.

 The statements are identified by the combination of the SQL statement and the input parameter database types.
 A statement text like "SELECT $1" with an